plone/volto/packages/generator-volto/README.md

   addonName  # Addon name, e.g.: @plone-collective/volto-custom-block  Type: String  Required: false
 ```

-### Enabling an existing add-on as a theme add-on
+### Enable an existing add-on as a theme add-on

-If you want one of your add-ons to be a theme, you can run this template on the top of your add-on.
+If you want one of your add-ons to be a theme, you can run this template on top of your add-on.
 Use the configuration option `outputpath` for the path of your add-on.
 Assuming your add-on is located at `./testaddon` folder, you would issue the following shell command.